heywoodlh/heywoodlh.io/_posts/2024-03-16-nixos-on-m1-mac-mini.md

 layout: post
 published: true
 permalink: nixos-mac-mini
-tags: all, linux, nixos, asahi, m1, mac, mini, server, plex
+tags: [ linux, nixos, asahi, m1, mac, mini, server, plex ]
 ---

 This weekend I spent a bunch of time switching my media server from a really beefy Dell machine to an M1 Mac Mini.
 There were two primary reasons for this: